syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to merge and unmerge cells in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cell-styles/Merge%20and%20UnMerge).

 ## Apply Wrap Text

 If a cell content is too wide to fit a column and do not want to split over into adjacent cells, you can use the **WrapText** property.
 This will set the content within the cell border.
 The following code snippet illustrates this behavior.